Caleb Dias - December, 2018

 Yes, I have a home phone!
 I get pretty excited about my home phone, even though it runs proprietary software and connects to Google Voice.
 What!?
 Google!?
 Caleb, you hypocrite!
 Yes, maybe that’s true, but allow me to explain.

-While I definitely will never recommend the use of proprietary software, and will most likely never recommend Google, I think that it makes for a realistic home phone service.
-It’s also free (as in price).
+While I will never recommend the use of proprietary software, and will most likely never recommend Google, it's a choice I made knowing well the drawbacks.
+Just know that this setup is free as in price, NOT freedom.

 My actual phone is an ancient 90’s corded phone attached to an OBi200.
 The OBi200 is a device that connects an analogue phone to a VoIP service provider… in my case, Google Voice.
-Google Voice provides users with a free telephone number which can receive free incoming and outgoing calls within the U.S. and Canada.
-This effectively provides me me with a zero cost “landline” solution.
+Google Voice provides users with a telephone number which can place/receive free incoming and outgoing calls within the U.S. and Canada.
+This effectively provides me me with a zero cost home phone.

 Let’s look at this from a privacy standpoint.
 Let’s say I was able to have a Free Software based phone system connected to an ethical phone provider.
 Would any of that really matter the moment I make a call to someone who uses AT&T, Verizon, etc?
 As soon as that call connects, my voice and the call’s metadata are under the control of whatever service provider I am calling.
 From a privacy standpoint, it effectively doesn’t matter what phone provider one uses as long as calls are made to similar providers.